Skip to main content

 • “This game is a good survival city builder with a pretty unique atmosphere.”

-• “It has just the right variety of resources to manage and stuff to build to keep you occupied throughout, and it does convey that desperate post-apocalyptic atmosphere well enough to make you actually care, and want to rebuild a tiny bit of the lost civilization for your survivors.”
+• “It does convey that desperate post-apocalyptic atmosphere well enough to make you actually care, and want to rebuild a tiny bit of the lost civilization for your survivors.”

 • “The graphics and music are cool too, very atmospheric for the post-apocalyptic world, sucking you right in.”